-Etzkowitz (2003) advocates that the interactions between university, industry and government are the key to improve the conditions for innovations.
-These interactions can be captured in a Triple Helix model (Figure 2).
-In this Triple Helix approach, university is considered as a source of new knowledge and technology, while government is to set out the policies and procedures for interactions and exchange, and industry as locus of production.
+Etzkowitz (2003) advocates that the interactions between university, industry and government are the key to improve the conditions for innovations, and the interactions can be captured in a Triple Helix model.
+In this Triple Helix, university is considered as a source of new knowledge and technology, while government is to set out the policies and procedures for interactions and exchange, and industry as locus of production.
 This model elevated university from a peripheral position to an equivalent status as of government and industry for three reasons.
 First of all, most of the universities have transformed their role from teaching institution into one focusing on teaching as well as research.
 Secondly, intellectual capital generated from research is as important as of financial capital in economic development.
-The elevated position of university is also reflected in the regional innovation system where the study was conducted.
-The function of the firms and universities in China's regional innovation system were restricted to certain scope under its past central planning system, which consequently limited the incentives and contributions for these players on innovation (Liu & White, 2001).
-Meanwhile, government and local authorities had leading role in the regional innovation system.
-However, the core competency of the university has shifted from the production of human capital and knowledge into the diffusion of intellectual property, with the support of recombining and enhancing internal and external innovations (Etzkowitz, 2003).
+Finally, the impacts of globalization are realized by universities as well as internationalized firms (Etzkowitz 2003).
+Etzkowitz (2003) asserts that the core competency of the university has transformed from the production of human capital and knowledge into the diffusion of intellectual property, with the support of recombining and enhancing internal and external innovations.

-Figure 2, Academia in the Triple Helix (Etzkowitz 2003, p302)
+Figure 1, Academia in the Triple Helix (p 302, Etzkowitz 2003)

-Similarly, Looy et al. (2003) consider that a critical factor for the success of regional innovation system is the access to knowledge centres, where crucial knowledge for innovation is produced, as empirical studies have suggested a clear correlation between the education institutions and the technology-output in regional innovations (Blind and Grupp 1999).
+Similarly, Looy et al. (2003) consider that a crucial factor for the success of regional innovation system is the access to knowledge centers, where crucial knowledge for innovation is produced, as empirical studies have suggested a clear correlation between the education institutions and the technology-output in regional innovations (Blind and Grupp 1999).
 Porter (2011) points out that the entrepreneurial character displayed by universities are crucial to make positive impacts on region's performance in terms of innovation, as the entrepreneurial character enables the university to engage in activities to translate research output into business practices.

-Entrepreneurial character of university can be traced by the feature on how research problems are generated and defined by both internal and external sources, and more importantly, by the interactions between university researchers and external sources.
-However, it should be noted that the university and industry are related by a range of factors in the Triple Helix model, which is reflected in the co-evolution of university-industry relations in Figure 3 (Etzkowitz, 2003).
+Entrepreneurial character of university can be traced by the feature that how research problems are generated and defined by both internal and external sources, and more importantly, by the interactions between university researchers and external sources.
+However, it should be noted that the university and industry are related by a range of factors in the Triple Helix model, which is reflected in the co-evolution of university-industry relations in figure 2 (Etzkowitz 2003).